/ seo-glossary / What Is Header Tags? SEO Glossary

 What Are Header Tags?

-Header tags are HTML elements used to define headings and subheadings on a web page.
-They range from H1 (the most important) to H6 (the least important) and create a hierarchical structure that organizes content into sections and subsections.
+Header tags, more precisely called heading elements, are HTML elements used to define headings and subheadings on a web page.
+According to MDN, the <h1> to <h6> elements represent six levels of section headings, where <h1> is the highest section level and <h6> is the lowest.
+They create a hierarchical structure that organizes content into sections and subsections.
 In HTML, they are written as <h1>, <h2>, <h3>, <h4>, <h5>, and <h6>.

+By default, every heading element creates a block-level box that starts on a new line and takes up the full width available in its containing block.
 Header tags serve a dual purpose.
 They visually break up content for readers, making pages scannable and easier to consume.
-Simultaneously, they provide semantic structure that search engines use to understand the topic hierarchy and relative importance of different content sections on a page.
+Simultaneously, they provide the semantic structure that user agents, search engines, and assistive technologies use to understand the topic hierarchy of a page.
+MDN notes that heading information can be used by user agents to construct a table of contents for a document automatically.

 Why Header Tags Matter for SEO